 Required documentation must be submitted to determine eligibility for the assistance.
 Some of the required documentation types can be satisfied through multiple options.
 For specific questions, you may contact the Call Center at 844-500-1112 to speak to a representative who can guide you through this process.

 How often can I receive assistance through this program?

-A tenant household is eligible for up to 12 months of cumulative assistance through this program.
-In limited circumstances, tenants may be eligible for up to 15 months of assistance.
-If a tenant is applying for future rent they will be required to recertify every 3 months.
+A household is eligible for up to 12 months of cumulative assistance through this program.
+Tenants that owe 12 months or less in back rent will receive an additional 3 months of future rent assistance to ensure housing stability for their household, subject to the availability of funds.
+If a tenant is only applying for future rent assistance, they will be required to recertify every 3 months.

 If a tenant is behind and a landlord has proof of the debt, do they still need a delinquent tenant to sign off on the application for rent relief?

 Yes, the tenant family will be required to qualify and document income information.

 Can a landlord apply on behalf of their tenant?

 A landlord or tenant may initiate the application.
 However, both the tenant and the landlord are required to provide documentation and verifications during the application process.

 Does the payment go to the tenant or the landlord?